PF

 Instructions

-3. 3Continue cooking until the broth reaches a low simmer.
-Reduce heat to low (or whatever temperature is needed to maintain a low simmer), cover, and simmer for 2.5 hours or until the beef shreds easily with a fork.
+4. 4Bring the broth to a low simmer over medium-high heat, then reduce heat to low, cover, and simmer for 2.5 hours until the beef shreds easily with a fork when tested with two forks.

 Nutrition — Per Serving